"An extract from The 2009 European Antitrust Review - a Global Competition Review special report - www.globalcompetitionreview.com"

-Article L464-2 IV of the Code provides that undertakings may be exonerated from financial penalties either in part or in full where they have "contributed to establishing the reality of a prohibited practice and to determine its authors, by providing elements which the [Conseil] or the [DGCCRF] were previously unaware of".
-As with the procedure at EU level, it is necessary to provide new information to the competition authorities which will enable them to begin an investigation.
-Providing information which merely supports information already held by the relevant authority will not be sufficient to obtain full immunity from fines.
+Article L464-2 IV of the Code provides that undertakings may be exonerated from financial penalties either in part or in full where they have 'contributed to establishing the reality of a prohibited practice and to determine its authors, by providing elements which the [Conseil] or the [DGCCRF] were previously unaware of'.
+As with the procedure at EU level, it is necessary to provide new information to the competition authorities that will enable them to begin an investigation.
+Providing information that merely supports information already held by the relevant authority will not be sufficient to obtain full immunity from fines.
 Undertakings unable to satisfy the requirements for full immunity from fines can nevertheless lead to a reduction in fines.

-Where an application for leniency is received by either the Conseil or the DGCCRF, the rapporteur or the Minister presents a request to the Conseil for a grant of leniency.
-Following this is a non-public hearing at which the rapporteur and the Commissaire du Gouvernement present their views.
-The Conseil then considers whether or not to grant leniency and, in the affirmative, grants full or partial leniency in respect of fines.
-Seventeen leniency applications have been submitted to the Conseil as at the end of 2006.15 The first decision was published on 11 April 2006, in the door manufacturing sector.16
+Where an application for leniency is received by either the Conseil or the DGCCRF, the rapporteur or the minister presents a request to the Conseil for a grant of leniency.
+Following this is a non-public hearing at which the rapporteur and the commissaire du gouvernement present their views.
+The Conseil then considers whether or not to grant leniency and, if it does, then grants full or partial leniency in respect of fines.
+Twenty-two leniency applications have been submitted to the Conseil as at the end of 2007.15 The first decision was published on 11 April 2006, in the door manufacturing sector.16

-The Conseil published a new set of guidelines modifying the following points: (i) the grant of a marker to applicants allowing them to know their rank and thus the amount of fine reduction they may be entitled to; (ii) clarification of conditions to obtain total or partial exoneration: the Conseil indicates the nature and the content of evidence and information applicants must provide to benefit from exoneration.
-The Conseil also underlines the way applicants must behave during the investigation phase; (iii) guarantees concerning statements made by companies are reinforced: the Conseil provides a framework for the communication of these statements to ensure their confidentiality; and (iv) the possibility to introduce a summary application with French competition authorities where the European Commission is likely to deal with the case: in such case the amount of information the applicant must provide is alleviated, as long as the Conseil has not decided to act in the case.18
+The Conseil published a new set of guidelines modifying the following points: (i) the grant of a marker to applicants allowing them to know their rank and thus the amount of fine reduction they may be entitled to; (ii) clarification of conditions for obtaining total or partial exoneration, wherein the Conseil indicates the nature and the content of evidence and information applicants must provide to benefit from exoneration.
+The Conseil also underlines the way applicants must behave during the investigation phase; (iii) guarantees concerning statements made by companies are reinforced: the Conseil provides a framework for the communication of these statements to ensure their confidentiality; and (iv) the possibility to introduce a summary application with French competition authorities where the European Commission is likely to deal with the case: in such cases the amount of information the applicant must provide is alleviated, as long as the Conseil has not decided to act in the case.19

-Undertakings can also benefit from fine reductions as a result of a party’s not contesting the existence of the alleged practices and offering commitments to modify behaviour in the future.19 In the latter case, also known as the ‘negotiated settlement’ route, where the Conseil is satisfied that the undertaking has complied with the relevant provision, the maximum fine which may be imposed is reduced by half.
+Undertakings can also benefit from fine reductions as a result of a party's not contesting the existence of the alleged practices and offering commitments to modify behaviour in the future.20 In the latter case, also known as the 'negotiated settlement' route, where the Conseil is satisfied that the undertaking has complied with the relevant provision, the maximum fine that may be imposed is reduced by half.
 Beyond this reduced fine ceiling, the Conseil may grant a further reduction of the actual fine.
 By way of illustration, the Conseil granted a 90 per cent reduction of the fine imposed on La Poste for anti-competitive discounts.
-La Poste did not contest the Conseil’s allegation and submitted a set of substantial undertakings designed to prevent any reoccurrence of such behaviour in the future.20 The Conseil recently implemented this procedure in the cablemakers and in the laundry cleaning and renting sectors in which the companies involved were respectively granted a fine reduction of 10 per cent and 100 per cent as they offered highly innovative measures which had not yet been implemented in France such as an internal 'whistle-blowing' procedure.22 It appears from the existing cases applying the negotiated settlement procedure that, for the moment, the Conseil seems to have found the proportion of fine reduction to be granted depending on the companies' behaviour: companies that undertake to implement compliance programmes for their employees or executives may be granted a 10 per cent reduction; companies implementing a whistle-blowing procedure may be granted a 20 per cent fine reduction;23 and companies taking further commitments such as behavioural commitments may be granted a 30 per cent reduction.
+La Poste did not contest the Conseil's allegation and submitted a set of substantial undertakings designed to prevent any recurrence of such behaviour.21 The Conseil recently implemented this procedure in the cablemakers and in the laundry cleaning and renting sectors in which the companies involved were respectively granted a fine reduction of 10 per cent and 100 per cent as they offered highly innovative measures that had not yet been implemented in France, such as an internal 'whistle-blowing' procedure.22 It appears from the existing cases applying the negotiated settlement procedure that, for the moment, the Conseil seems to have found the proportion of fine reduction to be granted depending on the companies' behaviour: companies that undertake to implement compliance programmes for their employees or executives may be granted a 10 per cent reduction; companies implementing a whistle-blowing procedure may be granted a 20 per cent fine reduction;23 and companies taking further commitments such as behavioural commitments may be granted a 30 per cent reduction.

-Undertakings may also, since Ordinance 2004-1173 of 4 November 2004, offer commitments to remedy the situation and avoid a decision ruling on the existence of an infringement.22 Once the said commitments are considered sufficient by the Conseil, and after receiving the observations of interested third parties, the commitments will form part of the binding decision of acceptance issued by the Conseil.
-This procedure has been implemented 19 times by the Conseil, with five cases still pending, since its entry into force, and has proved effective in solving competition concerns within a short time frame.23 The Conseil restrains the application of such procedure in case of horizontal agreements.
-However, in a recent case of collusion on various tenders the Conseil applied such procedure and granted a 35 per cent reduction of the fine incurred.
-Nonetheless, the Conseil emphasised that this case should not be seen as setting a precedent allowing a party in a horizontal anticompetitive agreement to benefit from such procedure.
-According to the Conseil, if the initiative for having collaborated with competition authorities preceded the introduction of the "leniency procedure" into French law, commitments offered by the parties were partially similar to those now required within such procedure.
-Besides, the Conseil underlined the significance of said commitments.24
+Undertakings may also, since Ordinance 2004-1173 of 4 November 2004, offer commitments to remedy the situation and avoid a decision ruling on the existence of an infringement.24 Once the said commitments are considered sufficient by the Conseil, and after receiving the observations of interested third parties, the commitments will form part of the binding decision of acceptance issued by the Conseil.
+This procedure has been implemented 22 times by the Conseil, with two cases still pending, since its entry into force and has proved effective in solving competition concerns within a short time frame.25 The Conseil restrains the application of such procedure in cases of horizontal agreements.
+However, in a case of collusion on various tenders, the Conseil applied such procedure and granted a 35 per cent reduction of the fine incurred.
+Nonetheless, the Conseil emphasised that this case should not be seen as setting a precedent allowing a party in a horizontal anti-competitive agreement to benefit from such procedure.
+According to the Conseil, if the initiative for having collaborated with competition authorities preceded the introduction of the 'leniency procedure' into French law, commitments offered by the parties were partially similar to those now required within such procedure.
+In addition, the Conseil underlined the significance of said commitments.26

 Despite article 81 being fully applicable in France since 1 May 2004, the French leniency rules only apply in respect of breaches of article L420-1.
 No proposals have been made as yet to extend the leniency rules to cover breaches of article 81 and therefore in such circumstances it is always prudent to apply for leniency to the European Commission at the same time as making an application to either the Conseil or the DGCCRF.

-In addition to the formal investigation powers set out below, the DGCCRF may commence an investigation of its own prior to formal proceedings before the Conseil’s are initiated.
-In such circumstances, the DGCCRF shall prepare a report on the alleged anti-competitive practices, which is transmitted to the Conseil.
+In addition to the formal investigation powers set out below, the DGCCRF may commence an investigation of its own, prior to formal proceedings, before the Conseil's investigations are initiated.
+In such circumstances, the DGCCRF shall prepare a report on the alleged anti-competitive practices, which is sent to the Conseil.
 None of the participants are informed of the initial investigation of the DGCCRF at this stage.

 Once the case has been referred to the Conseil, it appoints a rapporteur and a rapporteur général.
 The rapporteur général has the role of supervising the rapporteur in the conduct of the investigation.
 The rapporteur will instruct officers of the DGCCRF to conduct further investigations, which may often take the form of dawn raids.
 In such circumstances, two procedures are followed: